 The Spanish have a reputation for their relaxed attitude (mañana, mañana) and, coming up to my fourth summer here, I can see why.
 There have been a few times when I’ve left work in Gibraltar and got caught in a border queue so have had to rush for my bus (which are only every two hours) – believe me, it’s not ideal in over 30°c heat.
 Thankfully, buses are air-conditioned but still, a nice easy stroll to the bus station is so much nicer.

-Taking a cold shower just before bed on a hot summer night is the perfect way to cool down and can make it easier to get some sleep.
+Taking a lukewarm shower just before bed on a hot summer night is the perfect way to cool down and can make it easier to get some sleep.

-If you’re in the city during the summer you might also find yourself having an impromptu cold shower as lots of restaurants have spritzers fitted into the pavement umbrellas so you get a lovely blast of fine water vapour as you walk by.
+If you’re in any of the bigger cities during the summer you might also find yourself having an impromptu cold shower as lots of restaurants have spritzers fitted into the pavement umbrellas so you get a lovely blast of fine water vapour as you walk by.

 Have I missed anything?
-I’d love to hear your tips for surviving summer in Spain and, if you’ve enjoyed reading this post why not share it?
+I’d love to hear your tips for surviving summer in Spain.